Disclaimer: I don't own anything.

 Harry quickly cut them both free in just a few seconds before turning back to McGee.
 He pointed to the dead jihadist on the floor.
 "Get dressed in his tunic and webbing.
 Wrap a shemagh around your head and pretend to be him.
 Make sure you stand in front of the blood spatter."

-"Uh … got it."
+"Uh, blood spat-? … Okay?"
 McGee got to work.
 Harry turned to Ziva, unslinging his borrowed AK and passing it to her.
 "Take cover against the wall in the corner opposite the door, under the window."

 "Why there?"
 Ziva took the gun, checking it over instinctively.
 "We'll be in plain view of anyone coming in."